Mohammedsaklain/AVR-Microcontrollers/README.md

 # AVR-Microcontrollers
-This repo consist of programs related to AVR (ATMEL) controllers
+This repo consist of programs related to AVR controllers